Teradata/segment-webhook/README.md

     ```
     git clone git@github.com:Teradata/segment-webhook.git
     ```
+1. Run `segment.sql` on your Vantage db using your favorite SQL IDE or Vantage command line tool called `bteq`.
+The SQL script will create a new database called `Segment` and a set of tables to store Segment events.
 1. Build the application (replace `<PROJECT_ID>` with your GCP project id):
     ```
     gcloud builds submit --tag gcr.io/<PROJECT_ID>/webhook-segment